jasonfleet/order-view/README.md

 - PHP Version 8.1 and Apache
 - MySQL

-I intend to work on the DOCKER install for this project to make it work with LARAVEL and NGINX, and use it for _rapid prototyping_ and for the initial build and testing APIs.
+I intend to work on the DOCKER install for this project to make it work with LARAVEL and NGINX, and use it for _rapid prototyping_ and for the initial build and testing of APIs.

 ## LUMEN